-Cell phones in Amazon trees alert rangers to illegal logging and record wildlife
+Rainforest Connection is now leveraging machine learning to save rainforests

 According to White, somewhere between 50 and 90 percent of all logging performed worldwide is illegal.
 That said, recent research found that if rangers show up and stop poachers once or twice, they tend to leave — until the next logging season, at least.
 In that way, the app remains highly effective at reducing clandestine operations.
 The units which go up in the trees, called guardian phones, are recycled cells which are typically five to six years old — however, they’re still “powerful machines,” according to White.

 Powered by the sun and operating 24 hours a day, the units record all sounds in the forest.
-Once recorded, the phones process each sound, crunch the data, send it to the cloud, and then analyze it in real-time.
+Once recorded, the phones process each sound, crunch the data, send it to the cloud, and then analyze it in real time.
 White outfit the analytics to detect chainsaws, logging trucks, vehicles, gunshots, certain species of animal, and other relevant noises.
-The RFCx app received a huge boost earlier this year when outdoor sports giant Mountain Hardware took it under its wing as part of the sports company’s Impact Initiative, which supports various eco-campaigns.
+The RFCx app received a huge boost when outdoor sports giant Mountain Hardware took it under its wing as part of the sports company’s Impact Initiative, which supports various eco-campaigns.

 Along with deterring illegal logging, the app also offers a platform for ecologists to study wildlife.
 Soon, they will be able to access up to 18 months of data across hundreds of locations.